 4. Plan & Purchase Hors d’ oeuvres:

 No one likes to drink on an empty stomach!
-So, when hosting a wine tasting party, have hors d’ oeuvres available.
+So, when hosting a wine tasting party or enjoying wine tasting at home, have hors d’ oeuvres available.
 A mixture of cheeses, nuts, fruits and cured meats should suffice.
 Go to Whole Foods or your local cheese shop and ask for recommendations of cheeses that pair well with your wines.
 If you are hosting a wine tasting party during dinnertime-have dinner!
 If your party starts between 5pm-8pm people may arrive hungry and may leave early if there is no food!
 If you are hosting a wine tasting party based on a region in Italy or Spain or France, consider having a menu that represents that country.

 5. Wine Tasting Activities:

 A great way for guests to interact at wine tasting parties is to have wine tasting games!
 As mentioned above, if it is blind wine tasting party, guests will need to guess the type of wine.
 Provide note cards for guests to record their wine tasting notes and guesses.
 Whoever gets the most correct answers can win a prize.
 You can also purchase or create your own wine trivia game.
 Allow all the guests to take turns asking the questions and relaying the answers.
 You can also offer a prize to the winner of this game.

 6. Party Night Preparation:

 Set up your wine glasses.
 If you have enough for 1 white and 1 red wine glass per person then that would be ideal.
 Obviously this will not apply if you are having an all red or all white wine tasting.